Steps to Orientation

 • If you’re accepting your students loans, you must complete all loan paperwork before funds can be disbursed.

-Pre-Orientation students arrive early to campus for an exciting 3-4 day experience!
-Check-in will take place on Thursday, August 10th (participants will receive more information about the specific check-in time once accepted into a program).
+Pre-O students arrive early to campus for an exciting 4 day experience!
+Check-in will take place on Saturday, August 16th (participants will receive more information about the specific check-in time once accepted into a program).
 Once checked in, students will move into their first-year housing assignments.
-Space per program is limited to 10-12 participants, depending on the program.
+Space is limited to 10-12 participants depending on the program.
 Meals and transportation during the programs are included!
 Partial scholarships are available via the application website.

-Space is limited, apply by May 29th for priority acceptance!
+Applications are open!
+Space is limited, apply by May 31st for priority acceptance!

 Application Information